deltaDNA/android-sdk/library-notifications/README.md

 ## Advanced
 ### Notification
-By default the `NotificationListenerService` will search the payload of the pushed message for a value under the `title` key.
-If not found, then the application's name will be used instead for the title of the notification.

-The easiest way to customise this behavior is to set the `ddna_notification_title` `meta-data` property in your manifest file inside of the `application` section
+The easiest way to customise the notification title is to set the `ddna_notification_title` `meta-data` property in your manifest file inside of the `application` section
 ```xml
 <meta-data
     android:name="ddna_notification_title"